ajcrowe/vmt/README.md

 Then copy the `bin/vmt` binary to somewhere in your `$PATH`

-##  Usage
+##  Configuration

-You can configure global parameters
+You can configure a number of global parameters.
+These can live in a `.vmtrc` file in your home directory (see `vmtrc.sample`) or can be set with environment variables

 #### Box URL